puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 ## Viewing the Created Resources

-When we executed the command `kubectl create deployment example-spring-boot --image=appuio/example-spring-boot --namespace [USER]-dockerimage`, Kubernetes created a deployment resource.
+When we executed the command `kubectl create deployment example-spring-boot --image=appuio/example-spring-boot --namespace [TEAM]-dockerimage`, Kubernetes created a deployment resource.

 ### Deployment